jessicaliang721/jessicas-playground/_posts/2021-03-13-closet-composition-101.md

 The next step is now revamping my summer clothes...and repeat this cycle all over again :cry: However, this should be an easier/smaller effort since I already have so many skirts and dresses.
 Once again, casual/lounge wear is what I'm missing!
 But since I love shopping, I think I will enjoy being "on the hunt" for just the piece in these next few months.

+I learned all this and more from the book The Curated Closet.
+[Buy The Curated Closet on Amazon.](https://amzn.to/3rjUwli)

 **Have you tried any of these methods to upgrade your wardrobe?
 How were the results?**

+P.S.
+I will get a small commission if you make a purchase through these links at no additional cost to you.
+Thanks for your support!